Campus Lecture | ENLIGHTENMENT: The Life of the Buddha

 Tuesday October 2

 "The next morning, feeling like a question mark with his mind wrapped up in this dilemma, the prince walked past a meditator who sat in deep absorption.
 When their eyes met and their minds linked, Siddhartha stopped, mesmerized.
 This man might be showing him what he was looking for, a true and real refuge.
 His state displayed a mirror behind the images, an ocean underneath the waves, mind's eternal awareness through all its appearing, changing, and dissolving images.
 The future Buddha had a sudden insight that there might be something unchanging and conscious between and behind all ideas and impressions."

 - Lama Ole Nydahl, The Way Things Are

-Join us for a lecture at Union South on the Buddha's life, his enlightenment and it's relevance to us today as lay practitioners.
+Join us for a lecture at Memorial Union on the Buddha's life, his enlightenment and it's relevance to us today as lay practitioners.